Lakeville, Minnesota: Economy

 Airlake Industrial Park, developed by Maynard Johnson with colleagues at Bloomington-based Hitchcock Industries, is home to as many as 200 companies and an estimated 4,500 employees.
 The 1,500-acre park, one of the state's largest contiguous industrial parks, has attracted companies ranging from start-ups to large corporations.

-Airlake Industrial Park was a contrived name – “air” represented the airport that Hitchcock Industries built on the grounds and “lake” signified nearby Lake Marion.
+Airlake Industrial Park was a contrived name: "air" represented the airport that Hitchcock Industries built on the grounds and "lake" signified Lake Marion.

 Lakeville is served by the Airlake Airport, which has a single runway with an ILS approach.
-The airport is managed by the Metropolitan Airports Commission as a reliever facility to draw general aviation traffic.
-The FAA operates the Minneapolis ARTCC (air route traffic control center) in Farmington, several miles away from the airport.
+The Metropolitan Airports Commission manages the airport as a reliever facility to draw general aviation traffic.
+The FAA operates the Minneapolis ARTCC (air route traffic control center) in Farmington, several miles from the airport.
 This center provides traffic control services for Minnesota and surrounding states.

-Large farms are still in operation, producing most of their revenue in corn, soybeans, and dairy cattle.
+Large farms are still in operation, deriving most of their revenue from corn, soybeans, and dairy cattle.

-Post Consumer Brands has its headquarters in Lakeville since 2015.
+Post Consumer Brands has had its headquarters in Lakeville since 2015.

 Parks and recreation

 Lakeville has many recreational opportunities.
-The Parks & Recreation Department maintains a total of 62 public properties, including neighborhood and community parks, athletic fields, playgrounds, greenways, trails, tennis courts, skating rinks, picnic areas, conservation areas, nature areas, several public fishing areas, swimming beaches, the City's Central Maintenance Facility, Senior Center, and the Lakeville Area Arts Center.
+As of 2020, it has 3,021 acres of parks, recreation and preserves.
+The Parks & Recreation Department maintains 62 public properties, including neighborhood and community parks, athletic fields, playgrounds, greenways, trails, tennis courts, skating rinks, picnic areas, conservation areas, nature areas, several public fishing areas, swimming beaches, the City's Central Maintenance Facility, Senior Center, and the Lakeville Area Arts Center.
 Notable parks include Ritter Farm Park, North Park, Antlers Park, King Park, Valley Lake Park, and Aronson Park, which features a Veterans Memorial.

 Antlers Park features a large swimming beach with volleyball courts, baseball diamonds, a playground area, water equipment, a picnic area, a fishing pier, and horseshoe pits.
 Orchard Lake Beach has a picnic area, shore fishing, playground equipment, and volleyball courts.
 Valley Lake Beach includes playground equipment, a picnic area, a walking trail around the lake, a fishing pier and seasonal restrooms.

 Government

-The city of Lakeville is governed by a five-member city council, including a mayor, although a City Administrator runs day-to-day municipal operations.
+The city of Lakeville is governed by a five-member city council, including a mayor.
+A city administrator runs day-to-day municipal operations.
 A professional police force and volunteer fire department protect the city's residents.
-The city operates a large parks department which includes a senior center, an entertainment center, dozens of various neighborhood and community parks, and many miles of multipurpose trails.
+The city operates a large parks department that includes a senior center, an entertainment center, dozens of various neighborhood and community parks, and many miles of multipurpose trails.

-Luke Hellier is the mayor of Lakeville.
+Luke Hellier is the mayor.
 The city is in Minnesota's 2nd congressional district, represented since 2019 by Angie Craig.
 Lakeville is represented in the Minnesota Senate by District 57 Senator Zach Duckworth.
-In the Minnesota House, Lakeville is represented by District 57A Representative Jon Koznick, and District 57B Representative Jeff Witte.
+In the Minnesota House, Lakeville is represented by District 57A Representative Jon Koznick and District 57B Representative Jeff Witte.